mikrono/tModLoaderWiki_kr_ko/Localization.md

 Comments using the `/* */` or `//` style are used by tModLoader to indicate that a non-English translation key has yet to be translated.
 This serves as an indicator to the modder about which languages are missing translations.
 A translator can translated the translation value into their language and remove the comment syntax.
 Modders should not use this comment syntax for normal comments as they will be lost when the game automatically updates the `.hjson` files.

+## Translation File Names
+tModLoader will attempt to load all `.hsjon` files in the mod as localization files.
+As such, localization files can be placed in any folder path, but by convention we recommend placing them in a folder named "Localization" at the root of your mod's source folder.
+The mod generator follows this convention and will generate `Localization/en-US.hjson` in your mod to get started.

+The filename will be parsed using the following pattern: The file path is split by folder, then by underscore, then read from left to right.
+After a matching culture is found, the next result, if present, will be used as the [prefix](#prefix).

+### Culture

+The following languages, also known as cultures, are supported: English ("en-US"), German ("de-DE"), Italian ("it-IT"), French ("fr-FR"), Spanish ("es-ES"), Russian ("ru-RU"), Chinese ("zh-Hans"), Portuguese ("pt-BR"), or Polish ("pl-PL").
+These codes are used to indicate which language the `.hjson` file pertains to.
+To start supporting a new language, see [Adding a new Language](#adding-a-new-language).

-## Prefix
+### Prefix
-Modders can use a special filename pattern to indicate that all localization entries in a file share a common prefix.
+The prefix of a `.hjson` file indicates that all localization entries in the file share a common prefix.
 The most common usage of this is to omit the `Mods` and `ModNameHere` entries from localization files.
 By omitting these, the file is less indented and easier for some to work with.
 The vast majority of mods won't use localization values outside their mods prefix.

 For example, a file called `Localization/en-US_Mods.ExampleMod.hjson` will inherit the `Mods.ExampleMod` prefix, meaning that the file can start directly with an entry for `Items`.